tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

 do a diff on the results of processing an entire file against a baseline that was saved earlier.

+We now only have regressions tests for Evita.

 Tests need to be run from the code directory.

 First, if you have not done this already, you need to create the files where